 We may also accept evidence of a confirmed place on a University Pre-sessional English language course , if your current IELTS scores are:

-- Minimum 6.5 overall with 6.5 in three components including writing and 6.0 in the remaining component plus enrolment and attendance on the 6-week pre-sessional course (PS6)
+- Minimum 6.5 overall (with 6.5 in each component) plus enrolment and attendance on the 6-week pre-sessional course (PS6)

-- Minimum 6.0 overall with 6.5 in writing or speaking and 6.0 in the remaining components plus enrolment and attendance on the 10-week pre-sessional course (PS10).
+- Minimum 6.0 overall (with 6.0 in each component) plus enrolment and attendance on the 10-week pre-sessional course (PS10).